TinoMarino408/TinoMarino408/README.md

   •	Remote working technology: Sharepoint, MS Teams, Google Sheets, moveIT, WinSCP/Putty
   •	Regulation & Compliance: FDA, HIPAA, SOPs

 - 🔭 I’m currently working on data delivery operations for pharmaceutical and life science companies.
-I leverage the Prophecy data engineering platform, powered by Databricks, to build data pipelines and workflows, create documentation to improve transparency and knowledge-sharring, and summarize data tables that power Power BI and Tableau dashboards.
-My pipelines run on Databricks automated job runs that reduce manual errors, optimize code to improve efficiency, and create scalable reporting solutions.
+I leverage Databricks to build data pipelines and workflows, create documentation to improve transparency and knowledge-sharing, and summarize data tables that power our reports and dashboards.

 - 🌱 I’m learning how to improve my reporting and data exploration abilities with Python/R/PySpark.
-I am curious to learn more about data science, building data architectures, and databasee management.
+I am curious to learn more about building data architectures, statistical analysis methods, and interactive visualization apps.

-- 👯 I’m looking to collaborate on and help with real world issues that can be solved with data-based story-telling.
+- 👯 I’m looking to collaborate on and help with real world issues that can be explained with data-based story-telling.

 - 💬 Ask me about: Exploring data with SQL, R, or Python, Egineering data pipelines with Databricks/Prophecy, or visualizing data with PowerBI or Tableau to convey your insights effectively.